Hard-Constrained Deep Learning for Climate Downscaling: Appendix F: NorESM data

-Our NorESM dataset is based on the second version of the Norwegian Earth System Model (NorESM2), which is a coupled Earth System Model developed by the NorESM Climate modeling Consortium (NCC), based on the Community Earth System Model, CESM2.
-We build our dataset on two different runs: NorESM-MM which has a 1-degree resolution for model components and NorESM2-LM which has a 2-degree resolution for atmosphere and land components.
+Our NorESM data set is based on the second version of the Norwegian Earth System Model (NorESM2), which is a coupled Earth System Model developed by the NorESM Climate modeling Consortium (NCC), based on the Community Earth System Model, CESM2.
+We build our data set on two different runs: NorESM-MM which has a 1-degree resolution for model components and NorESM2-LM which has a 2-degree resolution for atmosphere and land components.
 We use the temperature at the surface (tas) and a time period from 2015 to 2100.
 The scenarios ssp126 and ssp585 are used for training ssp370 for validation and ssp245 for testing.
 By cropping into $64 \times 64$ and $32\times 32$ pixels, each scenario contains 12k data points.
 The results for the NorESM data are shown in Table \ref{noresm_results}: the best scores are in all cases achieved by the unconstrained CNN.
 This is probably due to the stronger violation of the downscaling constraints between low-resolution and high-resolution samples.
 We can see a significant difference between the real LR and the HR downsampled, as shown in Figure \ref{noresm_ds}.
+The violation of the constraints here is 2.48 (RMSE), which is much higher than for the WRF case (0.68).
 The visual quality of the prediction, on the other hand, seems to be improved by constraining, an example is shown in Figure \ref{noresm}.
+One potential approach for improvements here could be lat-lon weighted constraining.